mrengy/vanguard-history/README.md

 #### Preparation

 Ensure you've got a working WordPress account for the production site, [history.scvanguard.org](https://history.scvanguard.org).
-Note in order to access the site, first you may need to enter a separate username / password of "historyscv" / "scv1967".
 If you don't have a WordPress account there, ask Mike Eng for one.
 It will make things easier if you use your same username, email address, and password on the local site you'll create next.

 #### Install WordPress locally